 Cook about two minutes per side for rare, three minutes for medium rare, four minutes for medium, and five minutes for well done.

-Because cook time will vary depending on the thickness of the burger patty, we recommend cooking by internal temperature* using an instant-read thermometer, to ensure you don't over or undercook your burger.
+Because cook time will vary depending on the thickness of the burger patty, we recommend cooking by internal temperature* using a meat thermometer, to ensure you don't over or undercook your burger.

 Safety first, and so it’s worth pointing out the USDA recommends burgers be cooked to a minimum internal temperature of 160 degrees Fahrenheit.
 But that’s well done, and we recommend going for a nice wholesome medium to reach that optimal level of meaty goodness.